Michigan Auto Insurance Requirements 2026: Minimum Coverage Guide

 Understanding SR-22 Insurance in Michigan

-An SR-22 is not insurance itself, but a certificate of financial responsibility filed by your insurance company with the Michigan Secretary of State.
+An SR-22 is not insurance itself, but a certificate of financial responsibility filed by your insurance company with the Michigan Department of Public Safety.
 You may need an SR-22 if you have:

 • Multiple traffic violations in a short period